julianbrowne/graffmaker/README.md

             ])
         );

-This entire example can be found in the example-1.js file
+(note: example code may be found in example-1.js, example-2.js, example-3.js)

 Graph connections can be chained, with the last node created (the Home in the example above), being passed to the next 'then' clause.